AGENDA FOR NEXT SHAN MEETING

 Something we have produced is the Southend where to go if your are homeless leaflet, which attempts to do just that.
 The idea is to succinctly fit as much information as we can on a double sided A4 page, with it being presented in an A5 book form and handed to those who might find the information helpful.

 We update this regularly as changes are continually occurring.
 Click on the link below to get your own copy.
+The latest available version is V4.2.
 Please notify us if you spot changes that may be needed.

 Despite some progress being made, the needs around homelessness in Southend remain significant and especially so given this period of economic austerity.
 While this remains the case SHAN will seek to help and encourage members to serve the homeless and other needy folk who live in our beloved town of Southend-on-Sea, in particular identifying where the gaps are and doing our bit in helping fill them.